openbmc/phosphor-power/phosphor-power-sequencer/docs/config_file/README.md

 - `com.acme.Hardware.Chassis.Model.MegaServer`
 - `com.acme.Hardware.Chassis.Model.Server`

-The `phosphor-power-sequencer` application searches for a config file name that matches one of these compatible system types.
+The application searches for a config file name that matches one of these compatible system types.
 It searches from most specific to least specific.
-The first config file found, if any, will be used.
+The first config file found will be used.

 For each compatible system type, the application will look for two config file
 names: